Strengthen your prayer with these 5 practices

-Over the past 30 years I have had the good fortune to participate in many spiritual traditions, including Methodist Christianity, Islamic Sufism, Zen Buddhism, contemporary Paganism, Lakota ways and the Native American Church, Buryat Mongolian shamanism, and West African Ifá/Òrìṣà tradition.
-Despite tremendous diversity among these approaches to the sacred, some practice of prayer has been a strong thread of continuity.
+During the past 30 years I have been lucky enough to take part in many spiritual traditions, including Methodist Christianity, Islamic Sufism, Zen Buddhism, contemporary Paganism, Lakota ways and the Native American Church, Buryat Mongolian shamanism, and West African Ifá/Òrìṣà tradition.
+Despite huge diversity among these perspectives on the sacred, some practice of prayer has been a strong thread of continuity.

-In my experience, teachings on the underlying assumptions about prayer are often embedded in communal ritual.
-Below are five principles that seem to recur throughout diverse traditions.
-In sharing some basic observations from my lived experience in ritual, I’m not presuming to stand as a representative of these traditions, only to observe common themes surrounding the practice of prayer.
-If you already incorporate these approaches to prayer, consider whether there are ways that these principles could help you to bring even more vitality and embodiment to your practice.
+In my experience, teachings on the underlying assumptions about prayer are often a part of communal ritual.
+Below are five principles that seem to reappear throughout different traditions.
+In sharing some basic observations from my lived experience in ritual, I’m not trying to appear as a representative of these traditions, only to see common themes in the practice of prayer.
+If you already use these approaches in prayer, think whether there are ways that these principles could aid you to bring even more vitality and embodiment to your practice.

 Elders sometimes model this attentiveness to personal state before prayer in ways such as cleansing with water and smoke or by first asking for forgiveness before major prayers.
 While living as a practicing Muslim in North Africa, before each of the five daily prayers we would first wash with clean water as part of the prescribed ritual purification (wudu’ in Arabic).
 This habit of cleansing before prayer is deeply ingrained for the world’s billion and a half Muslims.

-Years later while sitting in Native American Church ceremonies, I watched ritual officers regularly cleanse with cedar before speaking their prayers aloud for community.
+Years later while sitting in Native American Church ceremonies, I observed ritual officers regularly cleanse with cedar before delivering their prayers to community.
 And after a long night of sitting up in sacred space, when the morning water was brought into the tipi to renew our lives and receive our prayers, I was moved to hear the water woman ask forgiveness from Creator as part of her process of entering into a state conducive to praying for the assembled community.

-When approaching your personal practice of prayer, consider first giving extra attention to your personal state.
-In addition to cleansing with the smoke of aromatic herbs such as sage or cedar, ritual washing and bathing, and seeking forgiveness for past harms to self and others, explore intentional movement or breath practices to shift your attention to a more embodied place (e.g., more gut and less head).
+When starting your personal practice of prayer, try first paying additional attention to your personal state.
+In addition to cleansing with the smoke of aromatic herbs such as sage or cedar, ritual washing and bathing, and asking for forgiveness for past harms to self and others, explore intentional movement or breath practices to shift your attention to a more embodied place (e.g., more gut and less head).
 Notice which body position (e.g., sitting, standing, kneeling) helps you to stay dropped in during your prayers.
-Wearing intentional clothing, any significant talismans or sacred objects, and using ritually supportive oils, herbs, or other preparations may also help you to fully arrive before starting your prayers.
+Wearing intentional clothing, any important talismans or sacred objects, and using ritually supportive oils, herbs, or other preparations might also aid you to fully be present before beginning your prayers.

 In Yorùbá tradition, I am an initiate of Ifá, Ọbàtálá, Ọ̀ṣun, and Egúngún in the lineage of Olúwo Fálolú Adésànyà of Òdè Rẹ́mọ, Ogun State, Nigeria.
-As is common in our tradition, I tend to approach certain powers for certain things.
-For example, if I’m concerned about blood family or helping someone transition to the next reality, I would approach the ancestors (Egúngún).
+As is typical in our tradition, I tend to approach particular powers for particular things.
+For instance, if I’m worried about blood family or helping someone transition to the next reality, I would approach the ancestors (Egúngún).
 If I’m praying for children, emotional healing, or sweetness in my relationships, these are all strong suits of Ọ̀ṣun, a deity of fresh water and fertility.
 For coolness and help with my public teaching, I may invite the counsel of Ọbàtálá, a patient and steady elder force.
-Ifá as a deity of divination is excellent at helping with the big picture and staying on track with my overall destiny.
-In addition to approaching the relevant deity or òrìṣà (all of whom also dwell within) to assist with my prayers, I may attempt to do the prayer work at a shrine consecrated for that divinity or seek out an initiate in that priesthood to further amplify the link.
+Ifá as a deity of divination is great at helping with the big picture and staying on track with my overall destiny.
+In addition to approaching the relevant deity or òrìṣà (all of whom also dwell within) to help with my prayers, I might try to do the prayer work at a shrine consecrated for that divinity or seek out an initiate in that priesthood to further amplify the link.

-Making offerings and personal sacrifices may also be viewed as a catalyst for the devotee to enter a state conducive to having their prayers realized (e.g., fasting during Lent or Ramadan).
-Intentional acts of generosity can also be linked with prayer based on the view that the merit or positive karma of the service can amplify the prayer itself.
-Buryat Mongol shaman Sarangerel emphasized that hiimori or “windhorse” is a kind of ritually usable energy that one builds up through acts of healing and service.
+Making offerings and personal sacrifices may also be regarded as a catalyst for the devotee to enter a state conducive to having their prayers realized (e.g., fasting during Lent or Ramadan).
+Intentional acts of generosity can also be connected with prayer based on the view that the merit or positive karma of the service can amplify the prayer itself.
+Buryat Mongol shaman Sarangerel pointed out that hiimori or “windhorse” is a type of ritually usable energy that one builds up through acts of healing and service.

-On a very practical level, offerings may increase the number of living human spirits present to support the ritual work.
-For example, during òrìṣà initiations in Nigeria, the four-legged animals offered to the deities become food for those present to support the ritual.
-Feeding more people leads to more folks praying for the initiate, which in turn leads to a stronger ritual.
+On a very practical level, offerings may enhance the number of living human spirits present to support the ritual work.
+For instance, during òrìṣà initiations in Nigeria, the four-legged animals offered to the deities become food for those present to support the ritual.
+Feeding more people results in more folks praying for the initiate, which in turn causes a stronger ritual.

-Be curious at a later date about the effect of the offerings you made and seek to refine this art of generosity in a way that is enjoyable for you, pleasing to the powers, and effective in amplifying the signal on your prayers.
+Be curious at a later date about the effect of the offerings you made and seek to refine this art of generosity in a way that is pleasant for you, enjoyable to the powers, and effective in amplifying the signal on your prayers.

 Of course these two perspectives are compatible; we are both active participants in shaping the course of our lives and prayers reverberate, often in unpredictable ways, through the web of relationships beyond our personal sphere.
 In this way, the period of time after strong prayers calls for both openness to the world’s response as well as attentiveness to your necessary role in a prayer’s fulfillment.